-How Do You Know If Chia Seeds Are Expired?
+How To Tell If Chia Seeds Are Expired?

 Many companies label their chia seeds with “best by” dates.
-Often these dates range anywhere from 18-24 months from the date packaged but if stored properly, the seeds may last many months or even several years past the “best by” date marked on the package.
+Often, these dates range anywhere from 18-24 months from the date packaged, but if stored properly, chia seeds last many months or even several years past the “best by” date marked on the package.

 Pro-Tip: Avoid scooping chia seeds out of the bag.
 Instead, pour the seeds onto your spoon or into your measuring cup.
 This helps ensure your seeds don’t get moldy by keeping damp or contaminated items out of your seeds.

 As stated previously, many companies label their chia seeds with “best by” dates rather than “use by” or “expiration date. ” They do not tell you exactly when your chia seeds expire.

 If your seeds have reached their “best by” date, you should test them as mentioned above before consuming them.